senzing-factory/template-repository/README.md

-# senzing-repository-template
+# template-repository

-This repository contains exemplar artifacts (files) that can be used in other Senzing repositories.
+This repository contains exemplar artifacts (files) for Senzing repositories.

 GitHub provides support for these artifacts.
 As an example, click on the following links on this GitHub repository:

-- "Insights" tab > "[Community](https://github.com/senzing/senzing-repository-template/community)" on left-hand navigation bar
+- "Insights" tab > "[Community](https://github.com/senzing/template-repository/community)" on left-hand navigation bar

 ## Files

-Consider copy-paste-modifying these files into your Senzing repository:
+Senzing community files:

 1. [CODE\_OF\_CONDUCT.md](#code_of_conductmd)
 1. [CONTRIBUTING.md](#contributingmd)